 - 1 bay leaf (tej patta)

 - 4 green cardamoms (elaichi)

 - Wash rice a few times until water runs clear.

-- Then soak it in lot of water for at least 20 to 30 mins.
+- Then soak it in lot of water for at least 30 mins.
 Drain it completely.

 How to make jeera rice

 - Heat ghee or oil in a pressure cooker or a pot.